stebby70/MakeMeUpzz/README.md

 # MakeMeUpzz
-This is a project from my Pattern Software Design course Laboratory
+MakeMeUpzz is a project from my Pattern Software Design course Laboratory.
+This project used the ASP.NET Web Application Framework, which incorporates aspx as front-end, C# as backend, MySQL as database, and Crystal Report for reporting